 Here are the three Adobe iOS apps I use for photo editing RAW DSLR image on the iPad/iPhone.

 The workflow is simple.
 I copy the DSLR images I want to work on into a specified collection in Adobe Lightroom.
-I then wait for the images to sync to Adobe Creative Cloud.
+I then wait for the photos to sync to Adobe Creative Cloud.
 When I feel that the images have been copied, I launch the Adobe Lightroom Mobile app on my iPad.
-I wait for the images to sync down to the iPad from Creative Cloud and then start working on minor edits and adjustments.
+I wait for the photos to sync down to the iPad from Creative Cloud and then start working on minor edits and adjustments.
 If I need to do a bit more advanced editing — remove objects, work with layers etc. — I push the image to Adobe Fix or Adobe Mix.
 Adobe Fix/Mix pulls over the image with all current Lightroom edits.
 When I have finished my edit, the changes are synced back to Adobe Creative Cloud and available in Adobe Lightroom on my iMac.

-Using these apps to edit the images in Adobe Lightroom requires a subscription to Adobe Creative Cloud and a good amount of storage on an iPad or iPhone.
+Using these apps to edit the images in Adobe Lightroom requires a subscription to Adobe Creative Cloud and sufficient storage on an iPad or iPhone.
 On a 64GB iPhone, this isn’t a problem, but I have already exhausted the storage on my 32GB iPad.
 Before I start editing images on my iPad, I spend some time, removing unnecessary synced folders and images from Adobe Lightroom Mobile.

-I can use the share sheet to export images from Adobe Lightroom mobile to other iOS editing apps but none of the changes sync back to Lightroom.
+I can use the share sheet to export images from Adobe Lightroom mobile to other iOS editing apps, but none of the changes syncs back to Lightroom.
 The “Edit In…” feature only works with other Adobe apps.